-This was a greeting and the short form of 'what's up with you?' or 'wassup.'
+This three-syllable slang word was a greeting and the short form of "What's up with you?" or "wassup."

-Example: Bob: Sup my guy, what you been up to?
+- Bob: Sup, my guy, what you been up to?

 Example: My son broke my iPhone!
 I'm about to open up a can on the little brat!

-This was a commonly used celebratory cheer that told someone that you were very proud of them for accomplishing something.
+This was a commonly used celebratory cheer that showed someone you were proud of their accomplishments.

 Example: You bought your first house?
 You go, girl!

-This was used to show that someone was going to make an immediate departure from somewhere.
+This was used to indicate that someone was going to make an immediate departure.

-This phrase came from hip hop culture, and it meant that someone was ready for anything.
-It was the equivalent of "sure, why not?"
+This phrase came from hip-hop culture.
+It meant someone was ready for anything.
+It was the equivalent of "Sure, why not?"